tylernkam/getting-started/README.md

 # getting-started
-This is my first starting repo in git
+This is my first starting repo in git.
+Do not mind about any mistakes here.